dodopizza/.github/profile/README.md

 # Hello, this is Dodo IS Platform team!

 Dodo Engineering is a team developing the first digital franchising platform, Dodo IS.
-Dodo IS Platform digitalizes every micro process in our QSR businesses from Dodo Brands: Dodo Pizza, Drinkit, and Doner 42.
+Dodo IS Platform digitalizes every micro process in our QSR businesses from Dodo Brands: Dodo Pizza, Drinkit, and Kebster!.
 It covers all parts of the restaurant business — from shift scheduling and order tracking to real-time sales analytics.
 In addition, the platform is fully integrated with our customer-facing digital products.
-It already works in 19 countries in 950+ restaurants.
+It already works in 22 countries in 1100+ restaurants.
 In addition, we have Dodo IS API and Marketplace, so any vendor may develop some add-ons for our system and improve our partners' processes and profits.

 [![https://dodo.dev/](https://github.com/dodopizza/RTFM/raw/master/images/Header_dodo_is.png)](https://dodo.dev/)

 # Numbers

 * 250+ employees at Dodo Engineering
-* 950+ restaurants in 19 countries
+* 1100+ restaurants in 22 countries
 * 22 000 000+ clients
 * $ 831 000 000 sales revenue
 * 350 orders per minute (800 is our record)